 On Dec.
 15 a resident youth was the victim of a strong-arm robbery which occurred as he was walking in the 6200 block of Breezewood Dr. The incident was reported at 7:29 p.m.
 The was reported at 7:29 p.m.
-The victim was struck by a black male described as 6 ft. and wear-ing a red jacket.
-When the vic-tim fell to the ground, four other assailants began to hit and kick him.
-The suspects de-manded his wellet and he group manded his wallet and he gave it to them.
+The victim was struck by a black male described as 6 ft. and wearing a red jacket.
+When the victim fell to the ground, four other assailants began to hit and kick him.
+The suspects demanded his wallet and he ground manded his wallet and he gave

 An attempted strong-arm robbery occurred when a man was walking his dog at about 11:30 p.m. on Dec.
 11 in the 5800 block of Cherrywood Lane.
 The suspect approached the man and demanded his money.
-When the dog began to lunge at the as-sailant, he fied on foot toward Cherrywood Terrace.
-The sus-pect, described as a black male, 16-18 years old 6 ft. with a thin build, was last score working. build, was last seen wearing a gray hooded zipper sweat shirt and blue jeans.
+When the dog began to lunge at the assailant, he fled on foot toward Cherrywood Terrace.
+The suspect, described as a black male, 16-18 years old 6 ft. with a thin build, was lest seen were the suspense of the suspen build, was last seen wearing a gray hooded zipper sweat shirt and blue jeans.